okulkar2/Java-Reflection/README.txt

 BUILD SUCCESSFUL
 Total time: 0 seconds
-omkar@omkar-Inspiron-7548:~/workspace/genericCheckpointing$

 TO COMPILE:

 	On terminal after extracting the files from the tarball,
-	1. Navigate to the wordCount folder of project directory.
+	1. Navigate to the wordCount folder of project directory
-	   You should have something like:omkar@omkar-Inspiron-7548:~/workspace/genericCheckpointing$    (Note:'omkar@omkar-Inspiron-7548:~/workspace:~' will be different in your case).
 	2. Type the command ant -buildfile build.xml clean and press Enter
 	3. Type the command ant -buildfile build.xml all and press Enter